Colombians to vote for president amid generalized discontent

 Associated Press

-BOGOTA, Colombia (AP) — Colombians emerging from the coronavirus pandemic will vote for their next president Sunday, choosing from six candidates who all promise various degrees of change amid rising inequality, inflation, violence and a discontent with the status quo.
+BOGOTA, Colombia (AP) — Colombians emerging from the coronavirus pandemic are voting vote for their next president Sunday, choosing from six candidates who all promise various degrees of change amid rising inequality, inflation, violence and a discontent with the status quo.

-The ballot includes former rebel Gustavo Petro, who could become Colombia’s first leftist president Sunday if he can get the 50% of the votes needed to win in the first round.
-If no one gets more than half the votes a runoff between the two top vote-getters will be held.
+The ballot includes former rebel Gustavo Petro, who has been leading in polls and could become Colombia’s first leftist president.
+But polls also show him falling short of the 50% of votes needed to win in the first round and avoid a runoff against the second-place finisher.

-It will be Petro’s third attempt to be the South America’s country president.
-He was defeated in 2018 by Duque, who is not eligible for re-election.
+It is Petro’s third attempt to be the South America’s country president.
+He was defeated in 2018 by Duque, who is not eligible for reelection.

 His victory would usher in a new political era in a country that has always been governed by conservatives or moderates while marginalizing the left due to its perceived association with the nation’s armed conflict.
 He was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.